DangerOnTheRanger/maniwani/README.md

 Installation
 ------------

+NOTE: If you build Maniwani with Docker, then it is recommended to use [docker-slim](https://github.com/docker-slim/docker-slim) on the resulting container image, which can net approximately a 3x decrease in image size.
+The `build-slim.sh` script included in the repository contains the flags needed to successfuly run a slimmed-down container; invoke it instead of using `docker-slim` directly.

 ### With Docker - standalone development image

 In this directory, run the following to build a development Docker image: